sculpt0r/vim-browser-extension/README.md

 # vim-browser-extension
 Browser extension to allow vim keys for text editing.

+# why it is different than other vim plugins
+Other famous plugins use vim keys to navigate in browser / web page.
+This plugin allows to use vim keys in text editing inputs!

 # enable vim keys
 Plugins functionality can be toggled with special key combination:
 - `alt` + `v` on windows / linux